qlnfm/SuperCCM/docs/doc2.md

-# 🎇 SuperCCM Custom Modules & Workflows
+# 🎇 SuperCCM Custom Modules and Workflows

-SuperCCM allows you to integrate your own algorithms into its workflows.
+SuperCCM allows you to integrate your own algorithms into its workflow system.

 ## Basics: How does SuperCCM work?

-SuperCCM executes tasks by integrating each **Module** into a **Workflow**.
+SuperCCM performs tasks by integrating individual modules into a workflow.
 By default, the module list is defined in:

 `superccm/impl/modules.py`